Korgette/CalculatorTechnicalExercise/README.md

 <br></br>
 **Running the file:**
 <br></br>
 To run the file in the terminal, type "Python (file location)", with (file location) replaced with the location of the file on your computer.
+The application will then run directly in the terminal session.
 <br></br>